JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 fig
 ```

 Here we see that a transition is correctly forecasted for the double-fold system, whereas none is predicted for the linear system.
-Note that you can abitrarily extend the vector specifying which indicators should be computed - either with functions implemented in `TransitionIndicators.jl` and listed [here](@ref indicator_functions), or with user-defined functions that respect the vector-input/scalar-ouput structure assumed.
+Note that you can abitrarily extend the vector that specifies which indicators should be computed - either with functions implemented in `TransitionIndicators.jl` and listed [here](@ref indicator_functions), or with user-defined functions that respect the vector-input/scalar-ouput structure assumed.
 The same holds for the evolution and significance metrics.

 !!! info "Detrending in Julia"
     Detrending can be performed in many ways and therefore remains an external step of `TransitionIndicators.jl`.
 A wide range of `Julia` packages exists to perform smoothing such as [`Loess.jl`](https://github.com/JuliaStats/Loess.jl), [`DSP.jl`](https://docs.juliadsp.org/latest/contents/) or [`RollingFunctions.jl`](https://jeffreysarnoff.github.io/RollingFunctions.jl/dev/).
 The detrending step then simply consists of subtracting the smoothed signal from the original one.